madhanmallow/appsteroid-sdk-ios-documents/en/9_WebConsole.md

 Works similarly to Direct Messages, only it will keep sending these messages as the users move into the new User Group.
 To create a new Automated Direct message, click on “Schedule an Automated Direct Message”.
 These automated messages keep going until you decide to delete them.
 To delete a scheduled automated direct message, click on the down arrow to the right of the “Edit” button, and select delete.
 If you want to change the content, or timing of the message you can also edit this, by pressing the “edit “ button.

 #####Channels
-are a way to get code to respond to a SNS push notification, and act accordingly.
-Read more about Channels and push notifications here.  https://fresvii.zendesk.com/hc/en-us/articles/203866590
+Channels are way to get code to respond to a SNS push notification, and act accordingly.
+Read more about Channels and push notifications [here](https://fresvii.zendesk.com/hc/en-us/articles/203866590).

 ####Leaderboards
-If you haven’t read about Leaderboards, you can read about them here for iOS https://github.com/fresvii/appsteroid-sdk-ios-documents/blob/master/en/GetStarted/GetStarted-Leaderboard.md and here for Unity.
+If you haven’t read about Leaderboards, you can read about them [here](https://github.com/fresvii/appsteroid-sdk-ios-documents/blob/master/en/GetStarted/GetStarted-Leaderboard.md) for iOS and here for Unity.
 The important thing to note if you didn’t read those, is that Leaderboards work on a weekly basis.
 And events are a different grouping of leaderboards.
 You can have multiple leaderboards for you App.
 All scores are kept, and the “Leaderboard”, is just a particular view and sorting order of all the scores in that leaderboards time period.

 ######Leaderboards
 To actually see the ranking on a leaderboard, you must select it by clicking the name from the leaderboard list, or clicking on the “Show” button, and then clicking on the “Rankings” tab.
 This will show you the leaderboard ranked in the configuration chosen for that leaderboard.
 If you wish to change the configuration of that leaderboard, you need to click on the leaderboard tab, and then click on Edit.
 Clicking on the “Scores” tab will show you all the “scores” recorded that are selected for evaluation by that particular leaderboard you have selected.